R O S E T T A S T O N E R E P L I C A S for sale

 The Rosetta Stone is much more than a roughly gouged, nicked rock that appears like it was shoved down the side of a mountain -- it is the key to an ancient civilization and a modern symbol of human discovery, conquest, and scholarship.

 Even if you are quite knowledgeable about the Rosetta Stone, perhaps you will learn some new things by the time you have finished reading this page.
-Plus, you just might want to own a stunning, museum-quality replica (45" tall x 30" wide x 11" thick, 95 lbs) of the Rosetta Stone.
+Plus, you just might know of someone who may want to own a stunning, museum-quality replica (45" tall x 30" wide x 11" thick, 95 lbs, 1:1) of the Rosetta Stone.
 You'll see the comparison between the real thing and the replica below, along with six distinctive & distinguishing features of this project.
 Review the eight innovations of the Rosetta Stone below, including a planned 3-D holographic image.
 You'll be pleasantly surprised.
 But first, let's take a step back in time...

 The Rosetta Stone was/is an irregularly shaped slab of granodiorite rock weighing about 1,700 pounds.
 The face has 14 lines of hieroglyphs (It is estimated that there were 29 lines prior to breakage), 32 lines of cursive Demotic, and, at the bottom, 54 lines of ancient Greek (language introduced after the conquest of Egypt by Alexander the Great).
 All proclaim the same message (feel free to read it later).